sierra leone communinty in minnesota

 The next stage of service provision was placement in foster care facilities around the Western area for children without families.
 SLAI also provided placement assistance in schools, and later provided tuition and book assistance and scholarships for many of the children.

 For most of the period between 2010 and 2019, the majority of SLAI’s services go towards disbursement of scholarships for school fees, books and uniforms for children in twenty-four schools in the Western area and an orphanage in Bo.
 Scholarships for secondary schools students were for school fees only, and are awarded on a three year basis, starting either at the start of Junior Secondary School (JSS), or at the start of Senior Secondary School (SSS).
 For primary school students, school fees were lower or not applicable, so SLAI included provision for books and uniforms.
 The Country Director monitors student progress, and interacts with families and school administrators to process payments and provide reports to the SLAI administration in Saint Paul, Minnesota.

 Since the government of president Bio announced free tuition in schools, SLAI has expanded the support program to include more schools and school supplies.
 In many instances, “other fees” have replaced tuition and so SLAI makes assessments of needs and applies the support resources accordingly

-The STEM (Science, Technology, Engineering, and Mathematics) program was introduced in our community in 2016.
-In addition to a mission to increase literacy in science and technology, the STEM program expanded to include students of all ages and created a network of parents who worked together to help kids with their homework, especially focusing on the under-privileged.
+The Greater STEM (Science, Technology, Engineering, and Mathematics) program was formally incorporated into our programs in 2016.
+In addition to a mission to increase literacy in science and technology, our version of STEM programming is an expansion of STEM to include students of all ages, and the creation of a network of parents and volunteers to help kids with their homework.
 This initiative provides young minds opportunities to build skills in critical thinking collaboration, communication and creativity in problem-solving.

-Please find below activities community kids have been involved with over the past years.
+Please see photos of some of the activities our students have been involved with over the past couple of years.